 Visiting medical students will appreciate your assistance as they prepare for these important rotations.
-Providing them with logistical information prior to their start date allows them to focus on the important aspects of the clinical care and working with the team.
-It is helpful to communicate with them two-four weeks prior to them arriving.
-Perhaps a short orientation with each new visiting student could be arranged.
-This will help the student to feel a little more at ease and gives them insight into faces of other visitors they may look for in the hospital(s).
+Providing them with logistical information prior to their start date will help them to feel a little more at ease allowing them to focus on the important aspects of the clinical care and working with the team.
+It is helpful to communicate with them two-to-four weeks prior to their arrival, and perhaps, arranging a short orientation with each new visiting student.

-VIII.
-Professional Development
+IX.
+Coordinator Professional Development

-While coordinator titles and salaries may vary, the position requires a specific skills set and expertise to ensure a successful surgical clerkship.
-Coordinator must be knowledgeable about the medical education process and the intricacies of the departmental curriculum.
-Successful coordinators must possess a broad proficiency in computer based applications as well as outstanding communication, organization, time management, and problem solving skills.
+While coordinator titles and salaries may vary, the position requires a specific skill set and expertise to ensure a successful surgical clerkship.
+Coordinator must be knowledgeable about the medical education process and the intricacies of the departmental curriculum or have a willingness to learn.
+Successful coordinators must possess a broad proficiency in computer-based applications as well as outstanding communication, organization, time management, and problem-solving skills.
 The position requires a high level of self motivation and flexibility.
 Additionally, coordinators must have the ability to multitask, prioritize and work independently and collaboratively.
 Maturity, patience, and trustworthiness are all necessary personality traits as coordinators are expected to be advocates and facilitators.
 The role of the coordinator is, without a doubt, unique and multifaceted.